 Tendons are bands of fascia that transmit force from muscle to bone.
 They are continuous with the muscles and bones to which they are attached.

 In some areas of your body, tendons may run through anatomical tunnels made of other types of tissue.
 In other instances, tendons navigate areas of the body with bony projections.
-In either case, the tendon may be at risk for greater levels of friction.
+In either case, the tendon may be at risk for greater-than-normal levels of friction.

 If you’re affected by gamer’s thumb, you’re likely to experience the following symptoms: